WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Exam Study/DATA 110 Study Questions.md

 In Pandas, `df.info()` can be used to generate:

-===a.
-Summary statistics for each numeric column===
+a.
+Summary statistics for each numeric column
-b.
-Data types and non-null counts for each column
+===b.
+Data types and non-null counts for each column ===
 c.
 Frequency counts for each categorical column

 ---